mwrouse/time-slime/README.md

 &nbsp;

 # Library Datatypes
+To avoid conflicts with other libraries, Time Slime defines custom datatypes for use with the library.

 ## Date and DateTime
-To avoid conflict with other libraries, Time Slime defines a custom struct for passing in dates and datetimes.
+The Date and DateTime structs are passed to several Time Slime functions.

 ```c
 struct TIMESLIME_DATE_STRUCT